kritmank/SlipExtraction/README.md

 # Slip Extraction
 Slip data extraction from the slip image received from the client camera.

-This project is made for programming4 KOSEN-KMITL.
+This project is developed for programming4 KOSEN-KMITL.
 ## Process:
 1. Capture slip image from the client camera.
 2. Extraction of the slip data from the slip image.